tolauwae/phd-thesis/src/margin.typ

 // Chapter 5

-= Multiverse debugging on microcontrollers
+= Multiverse debugging on microcontrollers<chap:multiverse>

 #quote("Karl Popper", source: "Knowledge without Authority", theme: theme)[Our knowledge can only be finite, while our ignorance must necessarily be infinite.]